Vinnytsia: Economy

-Industrial Parks and Investments
+Industrial parks and investments

-There are 3 industrial parks on the territory of Vinnytsia City Territorial Community that are included in the Register of Industrial Parks of Ukraine: Vinnytsia Industrial Park (with an area of 35.7 ha), Industrial Park Vinnytsia Cluster of Refrigeration Engineering (with an area of 19.27 ha), Industrial Park Winter Sport (with an area of 25 ha).
+There are 4 industrial parks on the territory of Vinnytsia City Territorial Community that are included in the Register of Industrial Parks of Ukraine: Vinnytsia Industrial Park (with an area of 35.7 ha), Industrial Park Vinnytsia Cluster of Refrigeration Engineering (with an area of 19.27 ha), Industrial Park Winter Sport (with an area of 25 ha), Industrial Park "VinIndustry" (with an area of 26.34 ha).
 The facilities of UBC Cool (production of refrigeration equipment for food and beverages), KNESS (production of solar panels) are already operating on the basis of industrial parks, HEAD plant (production of equipment for winter sports) is under construction.

-Digital and Creative Economy
+Digital economy

-Vinnytsia is among the TOP-5 cities in terms of the number of specialists in IT.
-This sector is represented, in particular, by the following companies: Gemicle, Incoresoft, Delphi Software, Playtika, Onseo, Astound Commerce, EPAM Ukraine, Spilna Sprava, Infopulse, SteelKiwi, Exadel, Ciklum, Lampa, R4x, RIA Internet Group.
+Vinnytsia is among the top five cities in terms of the number of specialists in IT.
+This sector is represented, in particular, by the following companies: Gemicle, Playtika, Onseo, EPAM Ukraine, Infopulse, Avenga, Ajax System, Sigma Software, Ciklum, N-iX, RIA Internet Group.
 The main office of LetyShops, the largest cashback service in Ukraine, the leader in this market segment, is located in the city.

+The creative economy ecosystem is developing.
+In recent years, several private and community spaces have emerged in response to a growing demand: Artynov Creative Space, iHub Vinnytsia, M9, the Vinnytsia Regional Youth Center "Kvadrat", Cherdak, and the VNTU Startup School Sikorsky Challenge.

-Also in Vinnytsia, the project of the Innovation and Technology Park ″Krystal″ is being implemented.
-This is the first municipal innovation and technology park in Ukraine, which will be aimed at strengthening existing and creating new high-tech and creative industries in the city of Vinnytsia and the Podillia region.
-Innovation and technology park Krystal is an example of renovation of production premises of old enterprises and their transformation into points of growth of creative economy and small entrepreneurship.
+Vinnytsia Innovation and Technology Park “Crystal” is being developed on the premises of the former Crystal Jewelry Factory.
+Its activities aim to strengthen existing and create new high-tech and creative industries in Vinnytsia and the broader Podillia region.
+Vinnytsia Innovation and Technology Park “Crystal” is an example of how old industrial facilities can be renovated and transformed into growth points for the creative economy and small businesses.
+The first phase of construction is being implemented as part of a joint project by the German governmental company GIZ and UNDP — "Support to Rapid Economic Recovery of Ukrainian Municipalities (SRER)" — and is scheduled to be commissioned in early 2025.